remotemobprogramming/remotemobprogramming.github.io/README.md

 #### My team would like to try out Remote Mob Programming.
 How should we start?

 That's great.
-We recommend to select a medium-sized feature and try it out with your standard laptop camera and microphone.
+We recommend selecting a medium-sized feature and try it out with your standard laptop camera and microphone.
 One member should read the book [Code with the Wisdom of the Crowd by Mark Pearl](https://pragprog.com/book/mpmob/code-with-the-wisdom-of-the-crowd) to be able to act as a moderator if necessary.
 Regarding everything else, discover what is working for you.

 ## Authors